merenlab/merenlab.org/data/hmw-dna-extraction-strategies/protocol.md

 25. Let the remaining ethanol evaporate by leaving open at room temperature (~22-25C) for 5-10 min.

 26. Add 85μl Buffer EB (Qiagen) and incubate without mixing at 4°C for 24-48hrs (TIME:_______) to allow the pellet to fully resuspend into a translucent viscous gel.

-{:.notice}
--- Modified from protocols.io version to NOT include detergents or surfactants as outlined (i.e. TritonX-100) as the nanopore protocol specifically stated to exclude these.
+    - Modified from protocols.io version to NOT include detergents or surfactants as outlined (i.e. TritonX-100) as the nanopore protocol specifically stated to exclude these.

-{:.warning}
-Note: From this step forward, in subsequent downstream workflows, all pipetting steps must utilize wide bore or cut-off pipet tips.
+    - Warning: From this step forward, in subsequent downstream workflows, all pipetting steps must utilize wide bore or cut-off pipet tips.

 ## Agarose Plug Encasement and Extraction HMW DNA Procedure [aka, AE or M6]

 {:.notice}
-Adapted from Pulsed-Field Gel Electrophoresis (PFGE) based DNA extraction Protocol of Matushek et al. 1996.
+The protocol below is adapted from Pulsed-Field Gel Electrophoresis (PFGE) based DNA extraction Protocol of Matushek et al. 1996.
 Journal of Clinical Microbiology.

 <div class="extra-info" markdown="1">